ibm-cloud-docs/schematics/cli-reference.md

    <td>In the payload you can provide an environment variable that can execute in your workspace during plan, apply or destroy stage.
 Also values are encrypted and stored in COS.</td>
    </tr>
   </tbody></table>

+  {{site.data.keyword.bplong_notm}} supports setting up special environment variable such as `TF_PARALLELISM`, `TF_LOG`.
+For more information, about the list of environment variable and its usage, see [List of environment variables](https://test.cloud.ibm.com/docs/schematics?topic=schematics-set-parallelism#list-special-env-vars).

 **Example**